AUDIO MIXING FAQs

 Phone: (541) 517-1458 Email: firstname.lastname@example.org

-What programs do you use for mixing?We do mixing in ProTools, Cubase, and Logic.
-We have engineers who specialize in each platform so they can provide their knowledge and expertise to your mix in whichever mix platform you're using.
-These programs also allow importing of material from GarageBand and Sequel mix sessions.
+What programs do you use for mixing?We can do mixing from sessions provided in: ProTools, Logic, GarageBand, Reaper, Cubase, Studio One, Fruity Loops, Music Maker, Mixcraft, Sequel, and Audacity.
 If you have done recording or initial mixing in any of these programs you can simply provide us with your mix session and we can open it up here to continue the work.

 Can you do mixing on material mixed in a different program or mixed on a portable studio?Yes.
 This requires a little preparation work on your part, but is very do-able.
-What you do is you create a platform-independent mixdown for us.
-This means you mixdown each track independently, one at a time from your mixes, so that we have all the parts necessary to re-create your mixes here in one of the mixing platforms that we use.
+What you do is you create full song length tracks for us, meaning you mix down each track independently, one at a time from your mixes, so that we have all the parts necessary to re-create your mixes here in one of the mixing platforms that we use.
 It's also a good idea to include a whole song mixdown as reference so we can double-check that everything came across correctly.
-You can find out more about preparing a platform-independent mixdown at our mixing preparation instructions page.
+You can find out more about preparing your mix files to send to us at our mixing preparation instructions page.

 Do you do stems mixing?Yes.
 We refer to this as Touch-up Mixing and it is bundled together with our mastering services.
 Stems mixing is when you create several sub-mixdowns for your songs built from the major component parts, such as "drums", "vocals", "guitars", "beat", "adlibs", etc. We offer a special price of $20 per song to add touch-up mixing (stems mixing) to any mastering project.
 This special price is limited to songs of no more than 5 minutes in length and a maximum of 6 stems per song.
 If you have longer songs and/or would like to use more stems, call us for a price quote.